KevRitchie/KevRitchie.github.io/_posts/2020-11-22-first-steps-with-microsoft-graph.markdown

 **How to connect to the Graph**

-For this application we used the HttpClient to connect to the Graph.
+For this application we used the HTTP Client to connect to the Graph.

 First, we’ll need access to our appSettings.json file to get our Tenant ID etc.